 Note that in 2001 the proposed Epping-Chatswood rail bridge across the Lane Cove River was to be approved on the condition that there be a land swap for lost parkland, even though the affected land already had a busy road bridge across at the same point.
 (The Parramatta Rail Link was approved in February 2002, passing under the river in a tunnel and hence not requiring parkland.)

-Returning to CSELR, the following parks are affected by the project:
+Returning to CSELR, the following parks have been affected by the project:

-High Cross Park was selected for an above-ground power substation incorporating "driver amenities" with a footprint of 80 square metres and which would probably be about 3 metres tall with noisy exhaust fans.
-However, the 17 September 2015 announcement said that the "transformer would now be underground".
+High Cross Park had been selected for an above-ground power substation incorporating "driver amenities" with a footprint of 80 square metres and which would probably have been about 3 metres tall with noisy exhaust fans.
+However, a 17 September 2015 announcement said that the "transformer would now be underground" but didn't mention the $3 million undergrounding cost to be borne by Randwick ratepayers.
 The amenities will move to a location in High St near the terminus.

 Including street trees in Devonshire St, Anzac Pde, Alison Rd and Wansey Rd etc, plus parks, the total loss is well over five hundred trees.
 Unfortunately, so many trees will be lost that anyone criticising CSELR on any ground risks being dismissed as a tree-hugging NIMBY.